ietf-wg-httpapi/patch-byterange/draft-ietf-httpapi-patch-byterange.md

 ## The multipart/byteranges media type

-The following is a request with a "multipart/byteranges" body to write two ranges in a document:
+The following illustrates a request with a "multipart/byteranges" body to write two ranges in a document:

 ~~~ example
 PATCH /uploads/foo HTTP/1.1